5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 - `0x80`: Wake on power button or fixed feature button

 ### Refined Fix
-Previously, a lot of binary name changes were necessary to fix instant-wake issues, which could cause problems in other Operating Systems.
-Since then, the fix has been refined so it requires only 1 binary rename (if at all) while the rest of it is handled by simple SSDTs which are easy to edit which replace the 2nd bit-field with `0x00` for macOS only.
+Previously, a lot of binary renames were necessary to fix instant-wake issues, which could cause problems in other Operating Systems.
+Since then, the fix has been refined, so that it requires only 1 binary rename (if at all), while the rest of it is handled by simple SSDTs which are easy to edit and replace the 2nd bit-field with `0x00` for macOS only.

 ### Devices that may require a `0D/6D Patch`